siyuan-note/user-guide-en_US/General Operations/Use on browser_20201004194026-s8h2cog.sy.md

 * Build your own SiYuanServer (recommended)
 {: id="20201005211128-lvy1cdh"}

 Before embarking on these two solutions, please start with understanding ((20201004194439-vd30x8i "SiYuan Technical Architecture")).
-In addition to the above solutions, paying users can directly use the web of our server. #TODO#
+In addition to the above solutions, paying users can directly use the web [https://ld246.com/xanadu/](https://ld246.com/xanadu/) of our server.
 {: id="20201004194036-g9i0s7j"}

 ### Content block URL #TODO#